turbot/guardrails-samples/policy_packs/azure/storage/enforce_creator_timestamp_tags_for_storage_accounts/README.md

 # Enforce Creator and Create Timestamp Tags for Azure Storage Account

-Enforcing Creator and Create Timestamp tags for Azure Storage Accounts ensures that each storage account is tagged with information about who created it and when it was created.
-This practice enhances resource management, accountability, and auditing by providing clear metadata for tracking and monitoring purposes.
+Enforcing Creator and Create Timestamp Tags for Azure Storage Accounts is essential for ensuring data governance and accountability.
+These tags help track the origin and creation time of data, facilitating audit trails, compliance with regulatory requirements, and effective resource management.

 This [policy pack](https://turbot.com/guardrails/docs/concepts/resources/smart-folders) can help you configure the following settings for storage accounts: